LiquidLessonPlans/Full_Stack_Java_Extended_4_1/qc-study/qc-spring.md

    - DispatcherServlet delegates requests to other servlets.
 It acts as a front controller.
  - What is an exception handler?
 How would you declare one for use within a controller?
    - Describes how the program should handle exceptions.
 We declare it with the use of @ExceptionHandler and give a specific exception class as an attribute, if this exception is thrown in any of the methods of the class it will invoke the annotated method.
- - Kyle needs to look these up and produce lecture notes about these three topics:
  - How would you configure contextual sessions between Spring and Hibernate?
+   - Prior to Spring 3.0 we would have used Spring's HibernateTemplate to manage sessions.
+Starting with 3.0 we can make use of Hibernate contextual sessions directly via the Hibernate SessionFactory.
  - What information is provided to the configuration of the DataSource bean within Spring ORM?
+   - Datasource properties needed to connect, such as: URL, username, password, driver, dialect
  - What information is provided to the configuration of the SessionFactory bean within Spring ORM?
+   - Hibernate properties, such as: generate-ddl, ddl-auto, enable_lazy_load_no_trans
  - What is the purpose of @Transactional?
 Where should this annotation be placed?
 How is its use enabled?
    - @Transactional is used to describe transaction propigation strategies.
 This should be placed on a class or method.
-To enable transaction management in Spring we use the @EnableTransactionManagement annotation.
-How to enable this with XML config? -Kyle needs to learn more about the non-component-scanning configs
+To enable transaction management in Spring we use the @EnableTransactionManagement annotation, or the XML element: <tx:annotation-driven/>
  - What are transaction propagation levels in Spring ORM?
    - MANDATORY, NESTED, NEVER, NOT_SUPPORTED, REQUIRED, REQUIRES_NEW, SUPPORTS
  - What are some examples of JSR-303 (Bean Validator) annotations?